privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     map<string, BuyerInput> input_per_buyer = 2;

     // Includes configuration data required in Remarketing ad auction.
-    // Some of the data in AuctionConfig is passed to BuyerFrontEnd.
+    // Some data in AuctionConfig is passed to BuyerFrontEnd.
     AuctionConfig auction_config = 3;

-    // Signals about device.
+    // Signals about the user's device.
     // Required for both bidding and auction. oneof DeviceSignals {
       // A JSON object constructed by Android containing contextual